ColdMacaroni/libcry/README.md

 # LibCry

+> NOTE: I'm planning on changing how the symbol search works once time allows.
+Check the better-symbol-search branch for progress

+---

 A neat c testing library/framework with the goal of having the least boilerplate 🥲

 Each test suite is its own self-contained binary with a consistent CLI.
 No more